The Bankrate promise

 How much does an online MBA cost?

-Online tuition costs often compare to in-person rates and range from about $250 to $2,200 per credit.
+Online tuition costs are often similar to in-person rates and range from $250 to $2,200 per credit.
 While some schools do not charge out-of-state fees, the tuition fees for an online learner can exceed the costs for an in-state resident.
-Additionally, many online programs charge an online education delivery or technology fee.
+Additionally, many online programs charge an online education delivery or technology fee or may require some on-campus participation, which adds travel costs.

-While students forego the cost of room and board, some programs require on-campus participation, which warrants travel costs.
-Students may also save some money by purchasing digital textbooks, though some courses require online students to obtain hard copy books.
-Additionally, students who pursue an online MBA and continue to work reduce their opportunity cost.
+With that said, students pursuing an online degree forego the cost of room and board, which can save thousands of dollars.
+Students may also save some money by purchasing digital textbooks if their program allows for it.
+Additionally, students who pursue an online MBA and continue to work reduce their opportunity costs.

 How much does a top-ranked MBA cost?